On the $W$-mass and New Higgs Bosons

-Notice that in the limit $a_1 \to 0$ (in the absence of the last term in the potential in Eq.~(\ref{scalar1})) the scalar potential of the theory possesses a global symmetry $O(4)_H \times O(3)_\Sigma$ and the discrete symmetry $\Sigma \to - \Sigma$.
-These symmetries protect the dimensionful parameter $a_1$, and the case of small $a_1$ corresponds to a soft breaking of this symmetry.
-We establish the convention $a_1>0$ by absorbing the sign into the definition of $\Sigma$.
+Notice that in the limit $a_1 \to 0$ the scalar potential of the theory possesses a global symmetry $O(4)_H \times O(3)_\Sigma$ and the discrete symmetry $\Sigma \to - \Sigma$.
+These symmetries technically protect the dimensionful parameter $a_1$, and the case of small $a_1$ corresponds to a soft breaking of this symmetry.
+We use the convention $a_1>0$ by absorbing its sign into the definition of $\Sigma$.